Erik Richter

-Erik Richter (born 1966) is an American screenwriter and, with Michael Ouweleen, the co-creator of Harvey Birdman, Attorney at Law.
+Erik Richter (born 1966 or 1967) is an American screenwriter and, with Michael Ouweleen, the co-creator of Harvey Birdman, Attorney at Law.

+Career

+Around 1998, Richter worked at Cartoon Network and resided in Atlanta, Georgia.
+By 2002, he had departed from Cartoon Network role and moved to Oakland, California.

 Richter also wrote for Space Ghost Coast to Coast.

 Richter created the Marvel Mash-Ups shorts on Disney XD.